Let to buy mortgages

 If you do not sell your current home when buying a new home, you will pay the extra stamp duty, but this can be reclaimed if you then sell your current home within six months.

-In some parts of the country, property is so sought after and valuable, that even this hike in stamp duty land tax may not be a sufficient deterrent to second home ownership.
+In some parts of the country, property is so sought after and valuable, that even this hike in stamp duty land tax may not be a sufficient deterrent to second homeownership.
 If, as in London, the value of your property can rise by 5% or more within a year, paying 3% extra stamp duty does not seem a bad idea.

 Frequently Asked Questions

-How much deposit do I need for a let to buy mortgage?
+How much deposit do I need for a let-to-buy mortgage?

-Expect to retain at least 25% equity in your property to arrange the let to buy mortgage.
+Expect to retain at least 25% equity in your property to arrange the let-to-buy mortgage.

-How many let to buy mortgages can I have?
+How many let-to-buy mortgages can I have?

-You would only expect to arrange one let to buy mortgage at a time as they are designed to remortgage your current home suitable for letting.
+You would only expect to arrange one let-to-buy mortgage at a time as they are designed to remortgage your current home suitable for letting.

-How much can you borrow for a let to buy mortgage?
+How much can you borrow for a let-to-buy mortgage?

 Subject to potential rental income and other considerations, you can expect to borrow up to 75% of your current property’s value.